-Most commercial composters do not accept compostable, biodegradable or oxo-degradable products because these items do no break down properly and can contaminate the finished compost product.
+Most commercial composters do not accept compostable, biodegradable or oxo-degradable products because these items do not break down properly and can contaminate the finished compost product.
 If you are uncertain if you can put compostable products in your food waste bin, ask your waste hauler.
-You may be able to negotiate with your hauler about using certain compostable plastic bags to line your bins or you can use newspapers or paper bags.
+You may also be able to negotiate with your hauler about using certain compostable plastic bags to line your bins or you can use newspaper!